Scott Stapp: Legal and personal troubles

 Stapp has said he attempted suicide in Miami in 2006.
 According to Stapp, he jumped over a balcony and fell 40 ft, fracturing his skull and breaking his hip and nose.
 He credited rapper T.I. with saving his life, stating, "I laid out there for two and a half hours and my guardian angel showed up.
 He immediately took care of the situation and saved my life."
 T.I. confirmed the incident, although he did not know who Stapp was at the time.

-In a 2006 Rolling Stone interview, Stapp acknowledged that he had become addicted to Percocet, Xanax, and was withdrawing from prednisone for vocal cord inflammation during Creed's tour in support of Weathered.

-On May 20, 2007, Stapp was charged with one count of felony assault stemming from a domestic violence incident.
+On May 20, 2007, Stapp was charged with one count of felony assault stemming from a domestic violence incident; the judge reduced the charge to misdemeanor assault after determining that the glass bottle thrown was not a deadly weapon.
 Stapp was later set free on supervised release.
 Stapp apologized to his wife and the public on May 23, 2007, and the charge was later dropped.

-In 2015, Stapp told People he had been diagnosed with bipolar disorder following a psychotic break, where he drove across the United States, allegedly following an angel on the hood of his car.
-He claimed ISIS targeting his children's school, millions of dollars had been stolen from his bank account, and that he was a CIA agent, tasked with killing, then US president, Barack Obama.
-He commented that the diagnosis was "a big sign [sic] of relief, because finally, we had an answer" about the reasons for his mental health difficulties.
-In the same interview, Stapp indicated that he was sober and working through a 12-step program.
+In 2015, Stapp told People he had been diagnosed with bipolar disorder.
+The diagnosis followed a 2014 psychotic break in which he experienced severe delusions and hallucinations, which he stated were caused by alcohol and drug abuse.
+He commented that the diagnosis was a relief, because "finally, we had an answer" about the reasons for his mental health difficulties.
+In the same interview, Stapp indicated that he was sober, taking medication, and working through a 12-step program.